-The special abilities and aids that each of the Orders of Knights bestows upon its members are directly dependent upon how well each Knight follows the laws of his organization.
+The special abilities and aids that each of the Orders of Knights bestows upon its members are directly dependent upon how well each Knight follows the laws of his organizathe Origin of the Knights

-knights of Solamnia
+Knights of Solamnia

 The Knights of Solamnia were once the greatest order of chivalry in all the history of Krynn.
 Now their entire way of life shifts in precarious balance between the Code of Honor and the truth of what the world has become.